 What Is Huntington’s Disease And How Is It Defined?

-Today, we'll be looking at one such disease, which is called Huntington's disease.
+Today, we'll be looking at one such disease, Huntington's disease.

 What Is Huntington's Disease?